jeffnv/snackoverload/README.md

 - [ ] Don't allow empty answers/questions/comments
 - [ ] Tag page looks not so good
 - [ ] No need to show num of tagged articles for tags everywhere
-- [ ] Timestamps on comments, questions, answers
 - [ ] Display tags in right sidebar
 - [ ] My Tags, newest, votes, no answers tabs
 - [ ] Pagination